Professional Grant Writers and Consultants for Over 30 Years!

 Aspire of Chicago (IL) received a $233,000 grant from the Coleman Foundation to integrate and migrate information technology (IT) systems to provide seamless services while improving overall operations.
 This grant supports the merger of Aspire with NorthPointe Resources, an organization that provides similar services and programs in Lake County.

-Neighborhood Music School (CT) received a $20,000 grant from the Country Music Association (CMA) Foundation to support its Developing and Empowering Leadership Through the Arts (DELTA) program that serves 100 talented, underserved students in grades 6 through 12 from low-income families in New Haven to increase student leadership skills, improve arts and academic performance through motivation and discipline, and encourage college enrollment.
+Neighborhood Music School (CT) received a $20,000 grant from the Country Music Association (CMA) Foundation to support its Developing and Empowering Leadership Through the Arts (DELTA) program for underserved students in grades 6 through 12 to increase their leadership skills, improve arts and academic performance through motivation and discipline, and encourage college enrollment.

-mHUB (IL) received a $300,000, three-year Seed Fund Support (SFS) grant from the EDA Regional Innovation Strategies (RIS) program. mHUB will use this grant to launch its Accelerated Incubation program and Project Impact Fund – an equity-based, seed fund capital program that will provide technical assistance and funding for regionally-based, cluster-focused manufacturing start-ups with the potential for high growth and job creation.
+mHUB (IL) received a $300,000, three-year Seed Fund Support (SFS) grant from the EDA Regional Innovation Strategies (RIS) program. mHUB will use this grant to launch its Accelerated Incubation program and Project Impact Fund.
 It was one of 44 out of 183 applicants to receive funding from the 2019 competitive grant program.

 The Cedars (ME) received a $1.5 million (over three years) grant from the Sam L. Cohen Foundation to name their new health center as part of their $30.0 million capital campaign, Grow Bold with Us.